scottkleinman/aeme/README.md

 * teiheader.xml -- the common <teiHeader> element used in all texts in the manuscript
 * facsimile.xml -- the common <facsimile> element used in all texts in the manuscript

+There is also a folder for glossary files.
+Glossary files are at present created in a an AEME schema-compatible format designed to record MED headword IDs for each word as references.
+They will probably not be used directly for output.

 In order to produce valid documents, the xml files for each text must begin with the following code:

 ```xml